We are a Teaching for Mastery School

 During teaching time, children will work in mixed ability groups and share thinking with a partner.
 Teachers will ask carefully thought-out questions and children will have time to work and feedback.
 Emphasis will be placed how children have arrived at the answer or how many ways they could arrive at the answer.
 In this way, children will demonstrate a clear and deep understanding of the concept they have learnt.
 They will also learn to communicate their thinking in maths clearly and work systematically to arrive at all possibilities.

-Teaching assistants are used to provide immediate feedback to groups of learners or replicate models of calculations on the board at table level.
+Teachers and teaching assistants, circulate effectively during activities to provide immediate feedback to groups of learners or replicate models of calculations on the board at table level.
 Intervention is conducted as soon as possible that day or as near to the next lesson in order to close gaps quickly.

 Children who are working at a greater depth, will have the opportunity again through carefully selected questions to further their thinking.
 Lessons are not about pace but about deepening understanding.
+We use the NCETM Mastery with Greater Depth materials and Nrich to support further questioning and challenge.

 Pupils with SEND who are working significantly below age-related expectations will be taught using a tailored approach that is right for their specific need.